Skip to main content

 Entra IGA

-Identity Governance administration coverage for entitlement management, guest billing, settings, and lifecycle workflows.
+Legacy Identity Governance administration coverage for entitlement management, guest billing, connected organizations, and governance settings.

 Entra IDGov